pdf-association/arlington-pdf-model/TestGrammar/README.md

 ### Linux

-Note that due to C++17, gcc v8 or later is required.
+Note that due to C++17, gcc/g++ v8 or later is required.
 CMake is also required.

 ```bash
 cd TestGrammar